wfdoran/python-learn/lession3.md

 There are three important concepts in this short example.
 The first is a "block" of code.
-A block of code is a set of python instructions and commands indented at a certain level or further to the right.
-A block ends at the first instruction with less indenting.
-In this example, `print(i)` is a block of code with the `print("End")` ending the block.
+A block of code is a set of python instructions and commands which will be executed as a unit.
+Python uses indention (how far to the right a line starts) to signify a block.
+A block starts with a line indented further than the line above and continues so long as you stay at this or further level of indenting.
+In this example, `print(i)` is a block of code as it is indented.

-The second important concept is `range`.
-The range `range(10)` will take on the values `{0,1,2,...,9}` one at a time.
+The second important concept is `range`.  `range(10)` will take on the values `{0,1,2,...,9}` one at a time.
 In general `range(n)` will take on the values `{0,1,2,...,n-1}`.